 Living Will – In this situation, your parent may already be incapacitated, but they’ve outlined who they’d like as power of attorney in a living will.
 If this is the case, nothing further needs to be done.

 Conservatorship – You’ll need to present yourself before a judge to obtain conservatorship status if your parent is already incapacitated and hasn’t outlined a power of attorney in a living will.
-This is often time-consuming and you’ll need to deal with the courts, which is why careful estate planning is so important before getting to this point.
+This is often time-consuming and you’ll need to deal with the courts.
+This is why you need to carefully choose an estate planning attorney in Southlake, TX when making these important decisions.

 The state of Texas provides power of attorney forms online, in the Texas statutes, or in local libraries.
 However, the verbiage may be confusing and hard to navigate for most – the best option is to consult with a legal expert before trying to figure out how to get power of attorney.
 We at Thomas Walters, PLLC would be glad to speak with you about your specific situation, discussing what is best for you and your family, and welcome your phone call.